Personal Injury Lawyer

 A person who sustains a serious injury because of someone else’s negligence is typically eligible to pursue financial compensation from the person or business entity responsible for their injuries.
 He or she may pursue damages for medical expenses, lost wages, and pain and suffering.

-As a personal injury lawyer from a firm like Greenspan & Greenspan P.C. can explain, there could be evidentiary issues when it comes to proving fault – especially if the injured party had a preexisting condition that created greater vulnerability to injury.
+As a personal injury lawyer from a firm like ours can explain, there could be evidentiary issues when it comes to proving fault – especially if the injured party had a preexisting condition that created greater vulnerability to injury.
 However, a personal injury lawyer may help claimants recover compensation for the full extent of their injuries under the “eggshell skull rule.”

 What Is the “Eggshell Skull Rule” in Personal Injury Law?

 In personal injury law, the “Eggshell Skull Rule” holds that “you take your plaintiff as you find him.”
 In general, this means that a person’s preexisting condition will not preclude his or her cause of action.
 Even if a person’s injuries are due in part to a medical condition that preceded the accident, a defendant is still liable for the injuries caused by the accident.

 Put simply, someone who has a skull as thin as an eggshell can make a claim against a person responsible for an accident that caused a skull fracture.
 Even if the accident would have caused a bump on the head for another person who did not have this hypothetical “eggshell skull” condition, the defendant is still responsible for the claimant’s injuries.

 How Does the “Eggshell Skull Rule” Make Cases More Complex?

 When a defendant or insurer is presenting a defense, they may try to show that the symptoms a claimant experiences after an accident were present before the accident and therefore not the result of the accident.